N0W3N/Dork_Scanner/README.md

 and so on.

+Short saying: You're able to find and access sensitive data and information, even if you're not allowed to.
+Those tools are mainly used by security researchers or hackers.

-To retrieve the latet google dork list, I recommend [the latest Google Dork List](https://gbhackers.com/latest-google-dorks-list/).
+To retrieve the latest google dork list, I recommend [the latest Google Dork List](https://gbhackers.com/latest-google-dorks-list/).

 #### How does it work?